codewitch-honey-crisis/gfx/README.md

 GFX on the other hand, isn't tied to anything.
 It can draw anywhere, on any platform.
 It's basically standard C++, and things like line drawing and font drawing algorithms.
 Without a driver, it can only draw to in memory bitmaps, but once you add a driver to the mix, you can draw directly onto displays the same way you do to bitmaps.

+`Disclaimer: `The documentation that ships with the downloaded code is always at least one iteration out of date compared to this article, and compared to what's on github.
+That shouldn't matter, since this article *is* the documentation so if you got it from here, you're hip to the latest.
+However, if this bugs you, get it from Github instead.
+Unfortunately, it's just a lot more work for me to sync everything back and then repackage and reupload to make it in sync.

 **Update:** Some minor bugfixes, SPI drivers are refactored to use a common base, more drivers are now added, and one click configuration for generic ESP32 boards is now available

 **Update 2:** Included support for the LilyGo TTGO board, as well as the green tab 128x128 1.44" ST7735 display (though other green tab models may work too they have not been tested)